Skip to content

 predictive_samples #

 Sample from the posterior predictive on input data x.
+I.e., the corresponding inverse-link function is applied on top of the functional sample.
 Can be used, for example, for Thompson sampling.

 Parameters: